Tom Fletcher (diplomat): Writing and broadcasting

+Fletcher is the author of four books: The Naked Diplomat: Power and Politics in the Digital Age (HarperCollins, 2016), Ten Survival Skills for a World in Flux (HarperCollins, 2022), and two political thrillers, The Ambassador (Canelo, 2022) and The Assassin (Canelo, 2024).

 Fletcher's first book, The Naked Diplomat: Power and Statecraft in the Digital Age, was published by Harper Collins in 2016.
+It examines how digital technology is changing power, politics and diplomacy.
 Gordon Brown called it "diplomatic genius", and David Cameron wrote that it was "a great read from a brilliant diplomat".
 The Times called it "a brilliant, funny polemic ... a cracking read", and The Guardian called it "a call for us all to reconsider our place in society ... to be brave, creative, involved and connected".

-He is also the author of Ten Survival Skills for a World in Flux (2022), The Ambassador (2022) and The Assassin (2024), and in 2017 published a report on the future of the United Nations in the digital age.
+Ten Survival Skills for a World in Flux describes how people and societies can adapt to overlapping crises, including climate change, migration, new warfare, big technology and pandemics.

+The Ambassador, the first book in his Diplomat Thrillers series, is novel as centred on “a global conspiracy” and “a man on the run”.
+The sequel, The Assassin, is an espionage thriller involving the kidnapping of a diplomat’s daughter, a regional security crisis and a series of assassinations with implications for international diplomacy and climate negotiations.

+Fletcher also led reviews of the modernisation of the Foreign and Commonwealth Office (2016), the future of the United Nations in the digital age and the future of learning (2019).
+He wrote for the New York Times, Prospect, Foreign Policy, The National and others, was a regular interviewee on BBC, Sky, CNN and has been profiled by the BBC, Arab News and more.
 In 2023 he presented a BBC series entitled The Battle for Liberal Democracy.

 Academic and other roles

-Fletcher was a visiting professor of International Relations at New York University Abu Dhabi, and a visiting professor at the Emirates Diplomatic Academy in Abu Dhabi.
-He became an Honorary Fellow of Hertford College, and from 2020 to 2024 served as Principal of the college.
+Fletcher was a visiting professor of International Relations at New York University Abu Dhabi.He became an Honorary Fellow of Hertford College, and from 2020 to 2024 served as Principal of the college.

 Fletcher is the project director of Towards Global Learning Goals, a network that aims to create equal opportunities, develop the skills needed to thrive in a new economy, and make it easier for people on the move to adapt.

 He chaired the international board of the Creative Industries Federation, and was a founding member of the Global Tech Panel.
 In 2018 he founded the Foundation for Opportunity to share ideas, skills and experience and support future leaders in delivering positive change.